 - Butter: I stock up at $1.99 a pound, and hope for better prices now and then.
 Last bought at Easter – and I bought a lot – at $1.49 a pound.
 One tablespoon is 5 cents.

-- Tomato: I look for about $1.49 if I have to pick up off season, and generally buy the plum tomatoes.
-I used two tomatoes, about 11 ounces, so the cost is $1.02
+- Tomato: I look for about 99 cents to $1.49 if I have to pick up off season, and generally buy the plum tomatoes.
+Half of the sandwiches were tomato, 99 cents a pound, 50 cents total.

 - Other ingredients: Negligible.